h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Determine which parameters to tune first and explain why
 4. Design a validation plan for your strategy
 5. If you can only satisfy 4 out of 5 constraints, which one would you relax and why?
-6. What are the legal implications if your tree violates the interpretability requirement?
-7. Calculate the minimum training time needed if you want to test 5 different pruning strategies.
+6. Calculate the minimum training time needed if you want to test 5 different pruning strategies.

 For a detailed explanation of this question, see [Question 20: Regularization Trade-off Puzzle](L6_4_20_explanation.md).